pondrejk/dizzer/chap3-vis_challenges-density.md

 -- basically a kind of cartogram solution

 ## Aggregation

+elmqvist2010hierarchical

+aggregation can happen in data / visual  space
+Design guidelines: ...see blue notebook

 !Todo -- isn't this denying the base property of BD (no aggregation?).
 No. It is visual aggregation at the end of the visualisation pipeline -- has many advantages: choosing the aggragation properties (not dictated by data provider), combinig data sources into aggragation ...